-Summary: Users are not usually successful at configuring software, websites or devices and the configuration experience can be a major source of frustration.
-Instead, we need to move toward a world where everything is auto-configured and user experiences are "plug and play".
+Summary: Users are not usually successful at configuring software, websites, or devices, and the configuration experience can be a major source of frustration.
+They are placed in Configuration Hell.
+Instead, we need to move toward a world where everything is auto-configured and user experiences are “plug and play“.

 You know the drill: You download or install a new piece of software or open a new piece of technology (e.g. mobile phone, laptop, VR system) and you have to “configure it” to get something to work or work the way you want it to…

-I refer to configuration in its broadest sense: A user must perform some advanced action in order to get some desired result from software, a website or a product experience.
-Typically the term configuration means to adjust or change settings- hiding, activating or altering useful features and system behaviors.
+I refer to configuration in its broadest sense: A user must perform some advanced action to get some desired result from software, a website, or a product experience.
+Typically, the term configuration means to adjust or change settings- hiding, activating, or altering useful features and system behaviors.

-Being forced to change an interface from the current state to the desired state is the basic unit of the task of configuration.
+Being forced to change an interface from the current state to the desired state is the basic unit of the configuration task.

 Basic Examples: You need to assign a microphone on a Microsoft Teams or Google Meet/ Zoom call.
 Want to change your desktop picture?
 You need to find that right click menu and select your new choice.
 Want to use flash on your digital camera at night?- You have to scroll through the menus and select that option- (don’t forget to turn it off!)
 You want to re-connect to a new Wi-Fi network or a secure network, you need to view available networks, choose one and add a password.